SlimeVR/SlimeVR-Docs-Site/src/tools/owoTrack.md

 You may also need to set correct firewall settings for owoTrack to work correctly.
 Download [firewall.bat](../files/firewall.bat), move it to a directory without spaces or symbols in its name and run the bat file as administrator.

-*Created by adigyran#1121 with help of MightyGood#1341, edited and styled by CalliePepper#0666 and Emojikage#3095*
+*Created by adigyran with help of mightygood, edited and styled by calliepepper and emojikage*